connexcs/docs/docs/customer/did.md

 **4.** Assign the input fields to the column headers in the CSV file.

 + Right-click the top row of data and select "Set Start Row".
-+ Right-click any value in the DID column and click "Map Column" > "DID".
++ Right-click any value in the DID column and click "Map Column" > "DID."

 + If the rest of the input fields match the Control Panel column headers, then you can upload the DID numbers to the server.
 If not, you should map the rest of the columns.
-To map, right-click and then select the corresponding headers the in "Map Column".
+To map, right-click and then select the corresponding headers the in "Map Column."

 + (Optional) If you want to change a value in a column that represents a drop-down list, click the cell and enter a different value in the drop-down list.